-Close Ended funds are suitable only for individuals with a significant corpus, and the patience to wait till the maturity date of the close-ended fund.
+Close Ended funds are suitable only for seasoned investors with significant corpus, and the patience to wait till the maturity date of the close-ended fund.
 Most close-ended funds require lump-sum investments, and cannot be redeemed until the date of maturity.

 The risk-reward expectations will vary based on the underlying assets the close-ended fund invests in.
 Each close-ended fund is different and requires independent research on the scheme before investing in one.

-Here is a list of some of the most popular close-ended funds in India:
+Here is a list of some of the most popular close-ended funds in India in 2023:

 Depending on the securities invested by the mutual fund, the treatment of gains in taxation varies as follows.

 For equity-oriented close-ended funds (where >65% of total assets invested in equity/equity-related investments):